Introduction

 How does a motor driver work?

-First, the microcontroller sends signals to the motor driver.
+First, the microcontroller sends signals to the motor drive.
 Then, the signals received by the motor driver are interpreted and stepped up with the reference voltage i.e provided for driving the motor.
 The motor has two voltage input pins.
 Pin 1 turns ON the motor by giving the voltage equal to the reference voltage, whereas pin 2 turns OFF the motor by giving 0V at the output pin.
 This entire process is controlled by the motor driver.
 We use motor drivers to give high power to the motor by using a small voltage signal from a microcontroller or a control system.

 If the microprocessor transmits a HIGH input to the motor driver, The driver will rotate the motor in one direction keeping the one pin as HIGH and one pin as LOW.
 And when the microcontroller transmits a LOW input to the motor driver, the motor driver makes the motor to rotate in other direction by making 2 motor pins as LOW and HIGH alternatively.